Merton Council Plans Permanent Events Licence for Morden Park – What It Means for You

 Morden Park is a valued community space, offering a peaceful escape for families, dog walkers, nature lovers, and those seeking fresh air and exercise.
 A permanent premises licence would allow:

-• Alcohol sales and late-night events, increasing the risk of noise pollution and anti-social behaviour.
+• Alcohol sales and late events, increasing risk of noise pollution and anti-social behaviour.

 • More frequent large-scale events, potentially limiting public access to the park.